To create a new account go to Toolbar icon in the Account Tree Window. The New Account dialog will be opened.→ or click the

 Account Color: The color to assign to the account’s register tab.
 Click on the color button to open the Pick a Color screen.
 To reset the account color click the button.

-Notes: Free form text box.
-This is used for any additional notes about the account.
+Notes: This is a free form text box that can be used for any additional notes about the account.

-Below the panes are check-boxes: one to show if the account is Tax Related (which is set through the → dialog), and two to mark the account as a Placeholder, and/or a Hidden account.
+Below the panes are 3 check-boxes: one to show if the account is Tax Related, one to mark the account as a Placeholder, and one to mark an account Hidden.

-The Tax Related check-box means that this account has been flagged to be included in the Tax Schedule Report.
+The Tax Related check-box means that an account has been flagged to be included in the Tax Schedule Report.
 This flag is only displayed on the Edit Account dialog and is set in the Income Tax Information dialog ( → ).
-See the Tax Schedule Report and TXF Export section in Reports Chapter (Section 8.1, “General Reports”).
+See the Tax Schedule Report and TXF Export section in Reports Chapter (Section 9.3.1, “General Reports”).

-The check box Hidden marks this account (and any sub-accounts) to be hidden in the account tree and not appear in the pop-up account list in the register.
-To reset this option, you will first need to open the → dialog for the account tree and check the show hidden accounts option.
+The Hidden check box hides an account (and any sub-accounts) in the account tree.
+To reset this option, you will first need to open the → dialog for the account tree and check the Show hidden accounts option.
 Doing so will allow you to select the account and reopen this dialog.

-The next pane contains a list of Account Types.
+Below these checkboxes is a pane that contains a list of Account Types.
 Select a type from the

 descriptions in Section 5.1, “Types of